Buy Ethereum Canada (ETH)

 The concept of Ethereum removes this party from the equation.
 Essentially, the client-server model, which nearly all websites and web applications run off of, is done away with.
 This revolutionizes the internet as we have known it, and some even say it democratizes it.

-This makes sense, since, through blockchain, users across the globe (“nodes”) become responsible for maintaining the platform themselves.
+This makes sense, since, through blockchain technology, users across the globe (“nodes”) become responsible for maintaining the platform themselves.

-In addition to enabling the creation of decentralized applications, Ethereum’s blockchain also allows for executing and maintaining smart contracts based on prewritten code.
+In addition to enabling the creation of decentralized applications, the Ethereum blockchain also allows for executing and maintaining smart contracts based on prewritten code.

 So, overall, while cryptocurrency such as Bitcoin enables you to participate in a decentralized, global financial network, Ethereum allows you to interact in a decentralized, global computational network – it is a “world computer.”
 Along with it comes the ability to participate in the financial network through smart contracts and Ether, the digital currency that operates the contracts.